anishmworld/garfield-fetch/README.md

 2. You can use 'garfield-int.bat', which has the `Start Date` and `End Date` defined within the file.
 Open the file in your favorite text editor and change the dates as you want before you run.

 ***The oldest Garfield strip is on 19th June, 1978.
 Any dates before that wont work.***
+*You may notice missing dates sometimes.
+This is not a bug.
+Most probably the strip was not published on that day.*